-The cost of purchased property, plant and equipment is the value of the consideration given to acquire the assets and the value of other directly attributable costs, which have been incurred in bringing the assets to the location and condition necessary for their intended service.
 The cost of self-constructed assets includes the cost of all materials used in the construction, direct labour on the project, operating lease and financing costs that are directly attributable to the project and an appropriate proportion of variable and fixed overheads.
 Costs cease to be capitalised when the asset is ready for productive use.
 In respect of vineyard improvements and capitalised vineyard leases, capitalisation of costs continue until the vineyards are ready for productive use, which is when the vineyard has produced approximately 60% of expected yield at full production, ordinarily a period of three years after the planting of vines.